convictional/convictional-help/_posts/2017-12-15-signing-up.md

 * Platform: select the platform you use.
 * URL/Shop: the URL for your shop admin.

+#### Note: using Shopify
+If you use Shopify, we need the URL for your admin.
+Go to: yoursite.com/admin and copy/paste the URL with the .myshopify.com in it.

+## Completion
 Click sign up and we will create an account for you.
 You will receive an email with some more information on how to get setup.